 Ice Fishing on Lake George this Winter

-So, if you're looking for a great ice fishing trip, be sure to check out Lake George.
+So, if you're looking for a great ice-fishing trip, check out Lake George.
 You can catch yellow perch, landlocked salmon, and lake trout here.
 And don't forget to keep warm while you're out on the ice!
 Have you ever been ice fishing in Maine?

-Check out our Maine ice fishing guide for more information on some of the best spots to go ice fishing in the state of Maine.
+Check out our Maine ice fishing guide for more information on some of the best places to go ice fishing in Maine.